george89analytis/Deploying-A-Website-Unix--420-321-VA--Fall-2025/INSTALL.md

 ## 7. Copy Website Files into the Container
--sudo docker cp website/. unix-container:/usr/share/nginx/html/ -sudo docker restart unix-container
+- sudo docker cp website/. unix-container:/usr/share/nginx/html/
+- sudo docker restart unix-container
 The website should now be accessible using the VPS IP address.